entur/gha-security/README-docker-scan.md

 ## Allowlisting vulnerabilities
 The reusable workflow uses the [Grype scanner](https://github.com/marketplace/actions/anchore-container-scan) to scan the Docker image for vulnerabilities.
 Any findings will be published to the _Security_ tab of the repository, under the _Code Scanning_ section.
-If you believe that a finding is a false positive or otherwise not relevant, you can either manually dimiss the alert, or create a allowlist file (YAML-file) that dismisses all alerts that matches a vulnerability ID (CVE).
+If you believe that a finding is a false positive or otherwise not relevant, you can either manually dimiss the alert, or create a scanner config file (YAML-file) with allowlist spec that dismisses all alerts that matches a vulnerability ID (CVE).
 This list is then used in the current repo, but can also be shared and used with other repos.

 This list is also used by the Artifact Registry Scanner.